ric03/keycloak-push-mfa-extension/README.md

 :warning: This is a proof-of-concept implementation intended for educational purposes only.
 Do not use in production environments.

 This project extends Keycloak with a push-style second factor that mimics passkey primitives.
-The mobile app never receives the real user identifier from Keycloak; instead, it works with a pseudonymous id that only the app can map back to the real user.
+After initial enrollment, the mobile app never receives the real user identifier from Keycloak; instead, it works with a pseudonymous id that only the app can map back to the real user.
 Everything is implemented with standard Keycloak SPIs plus a small JAX-RS resource exposed under `/realms/<realm>/push-mfa`.

 - Build the provider: `mvn -DskipTests package`
 - Run Keycloak locally (imports realm + loads provider): `docker compose up --build keycloak`